twitter/finatra/source/user-guide/getting-started/index.markdown

 * Prefer using `@Provides`-annotated methods over using the [*toInstance* bind DSL](https://github.com/google/guice/wiki/InstanceBindings).
 * Usually modules are Scala *objects* since they contain no state and makes usage of the module less verbose.
 * Remember to add `@Singleton` to your `@Provides` method if you require only **one** instance per JVM process.
 * Generally, modules are only required for instantiating classes that you don't control.
 Otherwise, you would simply add the [JSR-330](https://github.com/google/guice/wiki/JSR330) annotations directly to the class.
-For example, suppose you need to create an `ThirdPartyFoo` class which comes from a thirdparty jar.
+For example, suppose you need to create an `ThirdPartyFoo` class which comes from a thirdparty library.
+E.g., you want to instantiate a new [Finagle Client](http://twitter.github.io/finagle/guide/Clients.html) (and perhaps externalize the `dest` or `label` parameters to be settable via a command line [flag](#flags)).

 You could create the following module to construct a singleton `ThirdPartyFoo` class which is created with a key provided through a command line flag.

 ```scala
 object MyModule1 extends TwitterModule {